|

 - Why should I buy a more expensive harmonica if I'm just starting out?

-Without store discounts, the best quality, most expensive diatonic harmonicas are only around $35.
+Without store discounts, the best quality, most expensive diatonic harmonicas are around $35-$50.
 That is pretty cheap for a good quality instrument.
 Learning the harmonica, or anything else for that matter from scratch, can be very difficult and frustrating at times.
 Cheap harmonicas tend to be poorly constructed and therefore leak a lot of air.
 This means they are hard to play (for anyone, at any level).
 Pay the extra $10 or $20 and get a harmonica you can count on to play great right out of the box.

 - Are wood harmonicas better than the plastic ones?